nhistory/springboot-blog/README.md

 - Developed CRUD feature for post by using models, controllers and services.
 - Made data communication with JPA between repositories and services.
 - Implemented login authority feature with spring security.
+- Divided user authority roles such as delete posting depends on the login status.

 ## Initialize spring boot project